VIC.GOV.AU | Policy and Advisory Library

 Corporate

-Corporate and regional staff work with schools to support enrolment management activities.
-This includes the development and maintenance of school zones and guidance and advice to ensure adherence to the Placement Policy including supports for key points of transition.
+Corporate staff work with schools to support enrolment management activities.
+This includes supporting schools impacted by zone changes and advice to ensure adherence to the Placement Policy, including supports for key points of transition.

 Principals